OfficeDev/outlook-dev-docs/docs/add-ins/internet-headers.md

 ## Set internet headers while composing a message

-You can use the [item.internetHeaders](/javascript/api/outlook/office.messagecompose#internetheaders) property to manage the custom internet headers you place on the current message in Compose mode.
+Try using the [item.internetHeaders](/javascript/api/outlook/office.messagecompose#internetheaders) property to manage the custom internet headers you place on the current message in Compose mode.

-### Example
+### Set, get, and remove custom headers example

 The following example shows how to set, get, and remove custom headers.